1031 East Broad Street

 *(attorney fee, plus court costs of $335.00 -- single or joint)

 Today’s economy is built on people consuming goods and services.
 Consumers are often encouraged to acquire items with credit that they cannot afford to purchase outright with cash.
-Additionally, if they become ill, or lose their job, or if they have failed to properly plan their finances, it might be an appropriate time to consider filing a Chapter 7 bankruptcy petition in order to receive a new and fresh start in managing their personal finances.
-Bankruptcy attorney Mark Herder helps families recover from unmanageable debt and catastrophic medical costs.
+If the consumer becomes ill, or if lose their job, or if they have failed to properly plan their finances, it might be an appropriate time to consider filing a Chapter 7 bankruptcy petition in order to receive a new and fresh start in managing their personal finances.
+Bankruptcy attorney Mark Herder helps consumers and families recover from unmanageable debt.

 Our country is experiencing an historic time when we are witnessing multi-billion dollar financial bailouts extended to large banking institutions, insurance carriers and where well-established automobile makers and even large cities are filing bankruptcy proceedings.
 Bankruptcy attorney Mark Herder believes that private debtors also deserve to have personal financial relief!

 For an individual to qualify for a Chapter 7 bankruptcy, specific eligibility requirements regarding income levels and means testing must be met.
 A Chapter 7 bankruptcy may be filed only one (1) time every eight (8) years.
 Generally speaking, an individual's average monthly income within six (6) months prior to filing a Chapter 7 bankruptcy petition should not be higher than Ohio's median income for the applicable household size.

 Filing a Chapter 7 bankruptcy case requires that a debtor place all of his or her debts and assets under the control of an appointed Chapter 7 Bankruptcy Trustee.
 The Chapter 7 Trustee's function is to acquire unprotected money or property from the debtor's estate for the benefit of unsecured creditors.
 However, in most bankruptcy cases, the Chapter 7 Trustee cannot touch the property which is protected as “exempt property” under both the federal bankruptcy laws and the Ohio Revised Code.
 Exempt property is sheltered assets and personal possessions that a debtor can keep during and after the filing of the bankruptcy petition.